SystemsApproach/private5g/core.rst

 another, ensures that this connectivity fulfills the promised QoS requirements, and meters usage for billing.

-Historically, all of these functions were provided by a proprietary network appliance.
-But like the rest of the 5G mobile network, this appliance is being disaggregated and implemented as a cloud service, with the goal of improving feature velocity for new classes of applications.
+Historically, all of these functions were provided by one or more proprietary network appliances.
+But like the rest of the 5G mobile network, these appliances are being disaggregated and implemented as a set of cloud services, with the goal of improving feature velocity for new classes of applications.
 It is also the case that as the range of use cases grows more diverse, a one-size-fits-all approach will become